EiinGeeeL/cheese-chatter/README.md

 # Cheese-Chatter - State Oriented Project
 Cheese Chatter is an LLM app ready to integrate with a Telegram bot.
 The application is built with langchain-langgraph and deploy in a local server using LangGraph Platform.

 This project has a structure designed for high scalability, reusability and customization of Graphs and Subgraphs.
-The refactoring is oriented to StateHandlerClasses, which are responsible of modifications of the GraphState by Runnables and Commands.
+The refactoring is oriented to StateHandlerClasses, which are responsible of modifications of the GraphState by Runnables, Commands and Subgraphs.

 The Graph has the following architecture captured by each run: